Health Sharing Ministries

 Are All Health Sharing Plans Alike?

 While all health sharing organizations share a general biblical philosophy and approach to health sharing, they differ in the details of exactly how it all works.
+There are differences on how they administer funds and payments, on the theological or lifestyle requirements, and on what expenses are shared.

 AC Forrest now partners with Altrua HealthShare to provide our clients with another viable option for their health care needs.